 What’s the difference between Clinical Psychology & Executive Coaching?

-There is a lot of overlap between Clinical Psychology and Coaching.
+There is a lot of overlap between Clinical Psychology and Executive Coaching.
 Clinical Psychologists also guide people to better understand themselves and they teach people the skills they need to make changes that lead to a more fulfilling life.

 The difference is that Executive Coaches focus on the realm of work.
 Executive Coaches usually have an extensive background in corporate life and the business world.
 Their personal experience in business may make it easier to relate and they should understand more about business practices and terminology.
 They also have tools and resources that are specific to problems in the workplace.